 By now you may be asking, “If I build my website using WordPress, what are my hosting options?”
 As with full-service website companies, there are many web hosting providers to choose from.
 You want to make the right decision here because essentially the website you create using a CMS, combined with a web hosting service, becomes your gated community!
 While there is not a one-size-fits-all web hosting provider, Power Ten Web Design recommends SiteGround for small businesses and individuals that expect moderate website traffic.

 Most web hosting providers support WordPress out of the box, which means that installing WordPress within your web hosting environment is usually accomplished by pressing a button.
 Simple.
 In addition, if you become dissatisfied with your web hosting provider for whatever reason, you can transfer your WordPress website to another web hosting provider as long as it’s not a full-service website company that uses a proprietary CMS.

 You have several choices concerning how to build your website and where to host it.
 If you prefer the convenience of bundled services and don’t mind paying a little more to keep everything under one roof in a controlled but limited environment, then a full-service website company like Squarespace, Wix, or Weebly may be the right choice for you.
 On the other hand, if you prefer a less-constrained environment where you are not locked into a particular web hosting service and you want the freedom to adapt your website to your business as it evolves over time, then using an open-source CMS like WordPress may be the best approach.
+Both choices have learning curves.
 It all comes down to your requirements and comfort level.
 If you are leaning toward using an open-source CMS, be sure to do some research to ensure that you choose the right combination of CMS and web hosting service for your gated community!